New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Introduction

 Moreover, assuming the existence of a general theorem showing those isolated cases could be treated all together, one can easily imagine that this theorem would be useful in new situations, presently out of range.

 A general framework for problems of Integral Geometry is the following:

-One can observe that the three well-known constructions of measures fit in this frame.
+One can observe that the three well-known previous measures fit in this frame, once forgotten the requirement that $m(E)=1$.
 Indeed, the Lebesgue measure on a bounded open of a real vector space answers the question for the groupoid of partial translations defined on Borel sets.
 The Haar measure is linked with the choice of the groupoid of left-translations (or the right ones) defined on Borel sets in a locally compact group, and the Hausdorff measure with the choice of the groupoid of partial isometries defined on open sets.
 We use the word "partial" to mean that the maps are not necessarily defined on the whole space.
-We will give precisions about this point of view later.
+We will give precisions about this later.

-In this paper, we show a theorem stating that the previous problem has solutions when $E$ is compact metric and $G$ is the groupoid of partial isometries defined on open sets.
-Some generalisations of it surely exist, but the one we show is interesting since it give a new point of view about this question of Integral Geometry.
-It generalises the known constructions, and it has some new interesting consequences.
+In this paper, we show a theorem stating that the previous problem has solutions when $E$ is a compact metric space and $G$ is the groupoid of partial isometries defined on open sets.
+Some generalisations of it surely exist, but this one is interesting since it gives a new point of view about this Integral Geometry problem.
+It generalises the known constructions, and it has some interesting consequences.
 For example, we show the existence of a "nice" probability on the space of probabilities on a compact space.
-This result is quite encouraging for questions dealing with the definition of relevant measures in infinite dimensional spaces.
-Moreover, one can use our theorem to show that the set of compact subsets of a metric compact space, with the Hausdorff distance, can be equipped with natural probability measures.
-One will see that the structure of the space of these probability measures gives informations about the topological properties of the underlying compact metric space.
+Moreover, one can use our theorem to show that the set of compact subsets of a compact metric space, endowed with the Hausdorff distance, can be given natural probability measures.
+We will quickly see that the structure of the space of these probability measures gives informations about the topological properties of the underlying compact metric space.
+This last application can be illustrated in the framework of the Phylogeny science.
+Indeed, we build a simplified model for a random choice of an evolution tree among every possible evolutions trees.
+This model can be used to describe how Nature chooses a distribution of mutations having as a consequence the evolution of species from a common ancestor.

-We will also give some sufficient conditions for uniqueness of such measures, following the work of \cite{Chris}.
+We also give some sufficient conditions for uniqueness of such an invariant measure, following the work of \cite{Chris}, in cases close to the situation of homogeneity of the underlying space.

+Moreover, some generalisation of our main theorem are shown, for instance a Lebesgue-like measure existence and uniqueness result on locally compact homogeneous metric spaces.

+Finally, a quite interesting and exhaustive theorem is given about the Krylov-Bogolioubov problem.
+It states results close to an equivalence for the existence of an invariant probability under the action of a monoid of measurable maps on a compact metric space.
+This framework is quite more general than the usual Bogolioubov theorem, since it deals with a monoid of measurable maps instead of a group of continuous ones, even if the action space is only a compact metric space.
+This result is another good answer to the Integral Geometry problem.